Levarix/devops-interview-task/README.md

 ## Preparation:
 Before the interview, please ensure that you have the following software/tools installed on your laptop:

+1. **Ensure you are not using Windows WSL:** There is some issues with basic docker working

-1. **Docker:** Ensure Docker is installed and running on your laptop.
+2. **Docker:** Ensure Docker is installed and running on your laptop.
 You should be able to build and run Docker containers.

-2. **Kubectl:** Install and configure kubectl to interact with the Kubernetes cluster.
+3. **Kubectl:** Install and configure kubectl to interact with the Kubernetes cluster.

-3. **Minikube or Kind:** Choose between Minikube or Kind (Kubernetes in Docker) to run a local Kubernetes cluster.
+4. **Minikube or Kind:** Choose between Minikube or Kind (Kubernetes in Docker) to run a local Kubernetes cluster.
 Make sure you have one of these tools installed.

 ## Step 1: Docker image